 Resident CPE: An employee on a one-year stipend who takes three additional CPE units.

 The Association for Clinical Pastoral Education (ACPE) is nationally recognized as an accrediting agency in the field of clinical pastoral education by the U.S. Secretary of Education through the U.S. Department of Education.
-Norton Healthcare is accredited by ACPE.
+Norton Healthcare is accredited by ACPE as Norton Hospitals Inc., a part of Louisville CPE Cluster.

-During CPE’s dynamic and experiential educational process, students provide pastoral care to patients, families and staff, and then reflect on these interactions with peers and their supervisor.
+During the CPE program’s dynamic and experiential educational process, students provide pastoral care to patients, families and staff, and then reflect on these interactions with peers and their supervisor.
 Each participant will develop learning objectives relevant to his or her needs.
-These objectives are addressed through direct pastoral care, seminars, case conferences, interpersonal relations groups, individual supervision, weekly written reflection and assigned readings.
+These objectives are addressed through direct pastoral care, seminars, case conferences, interpersonal relations groups, individual supervision, weekly written reflections and assigned readings.

 The program seeks to help students understand how their personal history and faith tradition affect the nature of the pastoral care they offer.
 Participants learn to increase their pastoral effectiveness through personal growth and the development of professional competence.

-CPE at Norton Healthcare continues the tradition of caring and preparation for ministry that is at the heart of the Association for Clinical Pastoral Education’s mission.
-CPE at Norton Healthcare gives students the opportunity to:
+The CPE Program at Norton Healthcare continues the tradition of caring and preparation for ministry that is at the heart of the Association for Clinical Pastoral Education’s mission.
+Students are given the opportunity to:

-Norton Healthcare is a not-for-profit, five-hospital system in Louisville, Kentucky.
-The downtown hospitals include Norton Hospital for adults and Norton Children’s Hospital, Kentucky’s only full-service, free-standing pediatric hospital and trauma center.
+Norton Healthcare is a not-for-profit hospital system based in Louisville, Kentucky, with additional locations in Southern Indiana.
+Norton Hospital for adults and Norton Children’s Hospital, Kentucky’s only full-service, free-standing pediatric hospital and trauma center, are located in downtown Louisville.
 Norton Hospital is known for its cardiology and orthopedic care.
-Both hospitals are affiliated with the University of Louisville School of Medicine.
+Both hospitals work closely with the University of Louisville School of Medicine.

-Norton Audubon Hospital is known for its cardiology services and has one of the busiest emergency rooms in the region.
+Norton Audubon Hospital, located in Central Louisville, is known for its cardiology services and has one of the busiest emergency rooms in the region.

-Norton Women’s & Children’s Hospital is known for its oncology services and women’s services, with nearly 6,000 babies born there each year.
+Norton Women’s & Children’s Hospital in East Louisville is known for its oncology services and women’s services, with nearly 6,000 babies born there each year.

-Norton Brownsboro Hospital opened in 2009.
+Norton Brownsboro Hospital opened in 2009 in northeastern Jefferson County, Kentucky.
 It is an innovative model hospital for the best in patient-centered care, medical technology and a healing aesthetic, including large patient rooms, gardens and a labyrinth.

 Norton Healthcare has a rich history of ecumenical and community support.
 Individual hospitals were founded by various faith groups: Norton Hospital by Episcopalians; Norton Healthcare Pavilion (formerly Methodist Evangelical Hospital) by the United Methodist Church and the United Church of Christ; Children’s Free Hospital, a predecessor to Norton Children’s Hospital, was founded by women of a Presbyterian Church; and Norton Audubon Hospital (originally St. Joseph Infirmary) by a Roman Catholic religious community.
 This history expresses itself in the present commitment to pastoral care and clinical pastoral education.

-CPE students have opportunities to serve in all Norton Healthcare hospitals.
+CPE students have opportunities to serve in all Norton Healthcare’s Louisville hospitals.
 A major strength of the CPE program is the diversity of ministerial experiences offered.
 The culture of each hospital presents its own unique learning opportunities.

 The mission of the Norton Healthcare Clinical Pastoral Education Program is to use our multifacility hospital setting to educate and train pastoral practitioners to be competent, caring, integrated professionals, able to self-evaluate, reflect theologically and consult while providing spiritual care to patients, their families and staff.